retched/ZC-USPSRestful/README.md

 ### Version/Release History

+- ???
+  Added in plugin version check.
+(Will ping the ZenCart database to see if there is a new version available.)
+Now when you update the module, you no longer need to reset the module as a whole, the module will automatically whatever missing database keys and configs there are.
 - 1.0.0
  A LOT of changes.
 Including re-adding the min/max weight boxes from USPS, fixing the display of rates and quotes, adding error messages in the backend, fixing bad API returns, cleaned up the repository as a whole.
 Changes to allow the module to work with PHP8 and PHP7-based ZenCarts.
 (At least ZenCart 1.5.x or ZenCart 2.x and newer.)
 - 0.2.0